 affect smart phones and tablets.
 Search the internet to learn how to keep your

 Is it Time to Upgrade Windows?

 reason enough to upgrade.
-Most PCs running Windows 7/8 can be upgraded.
+Most computers running Windows 7, 8 or 8.1 can be

-Windows 98, XP and Vista cannot.
+XP and Vista cannot be upgraded.
 If you're running one of these

 Practice Safe Computing

 you need do to maintain a happy relationship with your

 just be careful where you surf and what you click on.
 It's as simple as that.